MobilePayDev/MobilePayDev.github.io/docs/online/transition-to-one-platform.md

 - **January 23rd** we will launch the new platform in **Finland** and migrate all Finnish merchants.
 - **March 12th** we will launch the new platform in **Denmark** and migrate all Danish merchants.

 If a merchant is neither Finnish or Danish we will migrate them according to the currency of their transactions.
+You may encounter a slight rise in failed payments in the period between the Finnish and Danish launch.
+This can happen to merchants that have customers in both countries.
+In the intermediate period it will only be possible to offer payments to either Danish or Finnish users.
+Once we have launched in Denmark it will be possible to make cross border payments again.

 Below changes must be implemented for the merchants depending on country.
 If you have any questions, feel free to reach out to us at developer@vippsmobilepay.com

 ## VAT number required for all merchants